Breaded Air Fryer Pork Chops

 - Don’t have panko?
 You could use traditional bread crumbs instead.

 - Want to leave the breading off completely?
 Go for it, you’ll still have really great juicy pork chops even with no breading.
-Make sure to season them with salt and pepper at the very least!
+I often air fry chicken thighs, unbreaded just lightly seasoned, and they turn out perfectly juicy every time.

 Storage and Reheating Tips